MiorLear/MiorLear/README.md

 # Hi!
-I'm Miguel Orlando Ledezma Arévalo 👋
+I'm Miguel Ledezma👋

 I'm a passionate developer with experience in **Frontend**, **Backend**, and database management.
 Here’s a quick overview of my skills.